Corruption in Singapore

 Corruption in Singapore is mostly contained.
 The Republic of Singapore is generally perceived as one of the least corrupt countries in the world.
 Cases are mostly handled by the Singapore Corrupt Practices Investigation Bureau (CPIB), a government agency in Singapore that investigates and prosecutes corruption in the public and private sectors.
 According to a Transparency International survey, an overwhelming majority of people in Singapore view cases of corruption by public officials or institutions as an extremely rare occurrence.
-In 2025, Singapore's public sector was ranked by Transparency International as the third least corrupt in the world and the most transparent in Asia.
+In 2025, Singapore's public sector was ranked by Transparency International as the third least corrupt in the world.

 Overview

-Transparency International's 2024 Corruption Perceptions Index scored 180 countries on a scale from 0 ("highly corrupt") to 100 ("very clean") and ranked the countries by score.
+Transparency International's 2025 Corruption Perceptions Index scored 182 countries on a scale from 0 ("highly corrupt") to 100 ("very clean") and ranked the countries by score.
 Singapore received a score of 84 and was ranked third, where the country that ranked first is perceived to have the most honest public sector.
-For comparison with worldwide scores, the best score was 90 (ranked 1st), the average score was 43, and the worst score was 8 (ranked 180th).
-For comparison with regional scores, the best score among the countries of the Asia Pacific region (Note: Afghanistan, Australia, Bangladesh, Bhutan, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, North Korea, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, South Korea, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, and Vietnam) was 84also held by Singapore.
-The average score in the region was 44 and the worst score was 16.
+For comparison with worldwide scores, the best score was 89 (ranked 1st), the average score was 42, and the worst score was 9 (ranked 181st, in a two-way tie).
+For comparison with regional scores, the best score among the countries of the Asia Pacific region (Note: Afghanistan, Australia, Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, North Korea, South Korea, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, and Vietnam) was 84also held by Singapore.
+The average score in the region was 45 and the worst score was 15.

 According to Transparency International's 2015 "Government Defence Anti-Corruption Index", the highest corruption risk area is "Operations" followed by "Finance".

 Business executives surveyed in the World Economic Forum's 2014–2015 Global Competitiveness Report reported no problems doing business in Singapore.

-A strain of political reasoning behind Singapore's low corruption theorizes that compared to neighboring nations such as Thailand and Malaysia, a theory that the powers of the state were able to pressure private interests into funneling capital into sectors that would ultimately benefit the public in the long term.
+One theory of Singapore's low corruption is that, compared to neighboring nations such as Thailand and Malaysia, the powers of the state were able to pressure private interests into funneling capital into sectors that would ultimately benefit the public in the long term.